Denakil Desert, Eritrea and Ethiopia (NASA, November 1985). The

 width from 80 to 400 km.
 Bounded on the north and east by the Red Sea and on the

-west by the highlands of Ethiopia (both visible in the photograph), much of this
+west by the highlands of Ethiopia, much of this

 extremely hot and dry desert is below sea level.